 The truth: Romance languages are referred to as that because they are derived from Latin, the main language spoken in Rome around 1,000 BC.
-Due to the geographic origin of these languages, these languages have nothing to do with being romantic in the modern sense of “love”—they are only romantic in a historical sense.
+Due to the geographic origin of these languages, these languages have nothing to do with being romantic in the modern sense of “love”—they are only roman(t)ic in a geographical sense.

 Knowing that Romance languages aren’t related to love, it’s possible that non-Romance languages may actually seem more romantic to you.
 The reason why a language sounds romantic is subjective.
 Each person has different tastes in what they think sounds romantic, whether it’s Spanish, Chinese, French, or Swahili.